 Attention: Accredited Home School Graduates

-Home educated applicants who have completed a home school program that is accredited by a regional accrediting association (such as the Southern Association of Colleges and Schools) or the Georgia Accrediting Commission or from a public school regulated by a school system and state department of education will be processed, evaluated and held to the same admission standards as all other freshman applicants and are not required to submit a home school portfolio of work.
-If you fall under this category, please visit the GHC Admissions web link located at www.highlands.edu for admissions guidelines for High School Students.
+Home educated applicants who have completed a home school program that is accredited by a regional accrediting association (such as the Southern Association of Colleges and Schools) or the Georgia Accrediting Commission or from a high school regulated by a public school system and state department of education will be processed, evaluated and held to the same admission standards as all other freshman applicants and are not required to submit a home school portfolio of work.
+If you fall under this category, please visit the GHC Admissions web link located at www.highlands.edu and follow the instructions for admission of High School Students.

 Home-Schooled Students and Graduates of Non-Accredited High Schools